Advance Care Planning Workshops

 This support group is provided twice a year and delivered over 8 weeks per session.
 Participants learn coping skills, self-care and how to develop a healthy support network.
 They learn that they are not alone in their grief.
 This group is offered to all grieving individuals in Terrace and outlying areas.
 Referrals for the group are abundant, and there is often a wait list for participants.
 Community support for the group is high, since it assists people in working through the initial intense grief and possibly reduces doctor’s visits for stressed and grieving people.
 Local professionals recognize the vast need for a grief support group and refer clients.
 Group evaluations completed by participants have been very positive.

 The Grief Support Group runs twice a year for 8 weeks.
 If you have grief issues caused by the loss of a loved one, no matter how long ago, and would like to be part of this Grief Support Group please contact THS (250-635-4811).
 This Support Group will be limited to 6 clients, and will meet weekly for 8 weeks.
 A commitment to attend will be required.
 The times and dates offered will partially depend on the group members.

 The next Grief Support Group beings September 11 and runs for 8 weeks from 6:30-8:30.
 Please contact Sue at 250-635-4811

 Volunteer Training Program

-This is a 30 hour program, tailored to suit the individual needs of each volunteer, where Volunteers learn about personal, practical and emotional care of their clients as well as learning self-care for themselves.
-Upon acquiring these skills, the trained volunteers provide quality day-to-day care for their clients and families.
+This is a 30 hour training program tailored to suit the individual learning needs of each volunteers.
+Volunteers learn about personal, social, practical and emotional support for their clients.
+A large emphasis is placed on self-care of the volunteers as well.
+Once certified, the trained volunteers provide quality support for their assigned clients and families.